Kristen Wiig: Later roles (2017–present)

 In 2017, Wiig provided her voice for Despicable Me 3 and appeared in the film Downsizing, reuniting with Damon.
-She was scheduled to star in and executive produce, with Reese Witherspoon and Lauren Neustadter, a new untitled 30-minute comedy series from Apple and Witherspoon's company Hello Sunshine, but later withdrew from the project.
-She next played the villain Cheetah in Wonder Woman 1984, released in 2020, and co-wrote and starred in the well-reviewed 2021 comedy Barb and Star Go to Vista Del Mar, appearing and co-writing with Annie Mumolo, for Lionsgate., and also played Aunt Carlotta in Netflix film A Boy Called Christmas.
+She was scheduled to star in and executive produce an Apple comedy series with Reese Witherspoon, but later withdrew from the project.
+In 2020, she played the villain Cheetah in Wonder Woman 1984.

+Wiig and Annie Mumolo co-wrote and co-starred in the 2021 comedy Barb and Star Go to Vista Del Mar, which received positive reviews.
+Also in 2021, she played Aunt Carlotta in the Netflix film A Boy Called Christmas.
+In 2024, she produced and starred in Palm Royale.

 Personal life

 Wiig was married to actor Hayes Hargrove from 2005 to 2009, and dated The Strokes drummer Fabrizio Moretti from 2011 to 2013.

-In early 2019, after three years of dating, she became engaged to actor Avi Rothman.
-In January 2020, she and Rothman became the parents of twins, a boy, Shiloh, and a girl, Luna, via surrogacy.
-The twins' names were revealed in the credits of Barb and Star Go to Vista Del Mar.
+In 2019, after three years of dating, she became engaged to actor Avi Rothman.
+In January 2020, they became the parents of twins, a son and daughter, via surrogacy.
 In February 2021, Wiig confirmed that she and Rothman had married.

-They live in Pasadena, California.
-Wiig is a vegetarian.
+In 2017, Wiig purchased Case Study House No. 10 in Pasadena, California.
+She sold the historic structure to fellow actress Lily Collins in 2022 and moved into a new home a few blocks away, also in Pasadena.